Hensel minimality I: Hensel minimality

 \subsection{Preparing families}

-In this subsection, we fix an integer $\ell \ge 0$, and we will mostly assume that $\Th(K)$ is $\ell$-h-minimal.
-(If $\Th(K)$ is $\omega$-h-minimal, then the results hold for every $\ell$.)
-We will see that $\ell$-h-minimality does not only imply that we can prepare definable subsets of $K$ (by finite sets $C$), but also various other kinds of definable objects that ``live in $K \times \RV^k \times \RV_\lambda^\ell$''.
+In this subsection, we show that $\ell$-h-minimality does not only imply that we can prepare definable subsets of $K$ (by finite sets $C$), but also various other kinds of definable objects that ``live in $K \times \RV^k \times \RV_\lambda^\ell$''.